davidchuyaya/disk-tees/README.md

 Note that sudo access will be required to mount tmpfs.

 Once startup is complete (when the script terminates), you can run TPC-C against postgres with `./benchbase_run.sh`.
-TODO: Automate benchmarking.
-Results from running the benchmark can be found in `benchbase/target/benchbase-postgres/results`.
+Results from running the benchmark can be found in `~/benchbase/target/benchbase-postgres/results`.

 If something goes wrong during the run and you'd like to debug the scripts, the files that each executable uses can be found under `build/<executable name>`, such as `build/client0` for the client, `build/replica0` for the first replica, etc.
 The log of each executable can be found in `log.txt` within that directory.
 The certificates for CCF can be found in `build/workspace/sandbox_common`, and its log can be read from `build/workspace/sandbox_0/out`.

+### Running on Azure

+Launch the VMs with `./launch.sh` in the section above, with `-t untrusted` or `-t trusted` based on whether you want regular or confidential VMs.

-### Cleaning up locally
+### Cleaning up

-Execute the following:
+Execute the following, adding the `-r` option if running on Azure:
 ```bash
 ./cleanup.sh
 ```

 Note that sudo access will be required to unmount tmpfs.

-### Cleaning up Azure
-TODO

 ## Developing locally

-This section is for testing modifications to the code without using `./launch.sh`, which is the recommended (but heavier) approach.
+This section is for testing modifications to the code without using `./launch.sh`.

 TODO: Figure of how writes enter through the mountpoint, are sent to the replicas, and then are written to the redirect point and the replica's directory.